Common problems and solutions when recording electric guitar

 Ideally, you won’t even own any dimmers; I took the one unit out of my dining room when I discovered it was inducing hum into a condenser microphone.
 But if you have dimmers, turn ‘em off.
 Bring floor lamps in for lighting if necessary (not halogen torchieres—those usually have dimmers of their own).

 Next, turn off any and all fluorescent lights—their starters act like the SCRs in dimmers, and generate the same sort of RFI problems.
-This includes the weird curlicue fluorescents being used to replace incandescent bulbs.
+This includes the compact fluorescent lamps (CFL) being used to replace incandescent bulbs.
+LED lighting is now affordable and has much less noise, and the light temperature no longer makes you insane if you work near it for too long.

 While you’re at it, unplug the bug zapper in your back yard and the electrostatic precipitator on your furnace, if you own either one.
 They’re spark generators, and those make tons and tons of radio waves (why do you think the radio operator in the old movies was called “Sparks”?)
 Turn ‘em all off.